Obarun/66/doc/enable.md

 Multiple *services* can be enabled by seperating their names with a space.

+Dependencies of services are also managed in chains.
+For example, if the `foo` service is enabled and depends on `foobar`', `foobar` will also be enabled.
+This process occurs recursively.

 ## Options

 - **-h** : prints this help.